 You will be encouraged to practice using the device twice daily during recovery, which helps familiarize you with its operation and stretches the areas of tissue that surround the inflatable rods.

 You will return to see your surgeon to remove stitches and monitor your progress about 2 weeks after the surgery.
-Some patients are able to return to non-strenuous work and other light activities within a few days, but complete recovery can take several months.
-Most patients are able to resume sexual activity and other strenuous activities 4-6 weeks post-op.
+Some patients can return to non-strenuous work and other light activities within a few days, but complete recovery can take several months.
+Most patients can resume sexual activity and other strenuous activities 4-6 weeks post-op.

 Good candidates for penile implant surgery: